minad/intro/README.md

-# My current Haskell prelude
+# Intro: My current Haskell Prelude

+Intro is a modern Prelude which provides safe alternatives for most of the partial functions and follows other best practices, e.g., Text is preferred over String.
+For String overloading the extension 'OverloadedStrings' should be used.
+Container types and Monad transformers are provided.

+Most important - this Prelude tries not to be too fancy.
+This means it just reexports from base and commonly used libraries and doesn't invent its own stuff.

+Furthermore the Prelude is
+not scattered over multiple files to keep things simple.
+Everything is exported explicitly to improve the quality of the documentation.

-Design decisions:
+List of design decisions:

-* Everything should be in one file (Unfortunately we need Intro.Trustworthy for Safe Haskell)
+* Simplicity: Everything is in one file (Unfortunately we need Intro.Trustworthy for Safe Haskell)
 * Conservative extension over the base Prelude
 * Rely only on very common external libraries
+* Avoid writing custom functions
-* Export everything explicitly
+* Export everything explicitly for good documentation
 * Export only total functions or provide safe alternatives (Very few exceptions like div etc.)
 * Prefer Text over String, provide ConvertibleStrings
-* Provide monad transformer facilities
+* Provide Monad transformers
 * Provide container types
 * Prefer generic functions
-* Debugging facilities are provided with warnings
+* Debugging functions, like 'Intro.Trustworthy.trace' and 'undefined' are available but produce compile time warnings
 * Don't provide error, only panic instead
-* Avoid writing custom functions, only export established stuff
 * Compatibility with Control.Lens